python-social-auth/social-docs/docs/exceptions.rst

     Authentication was canceled by the user.

 ``AuthUnknownError``
-    An unknown error stoped the authentication process.
+    An unknown error stopped the authentication process.

 ``AuthTokenError``
     Unauthorized or access token error, it was invalid, impossible to